Guthrie Theater

 The Guthrie Theater, founded in 1963, is a center for theater performance, production, education, and professional training in Minneapolis, Minnesota.
 The concept of the theater was born in 1959 in a series of discussions among Sir Tyrone Guthrie, Oliver Rea and Peter Zeisler.
 Disenchanted with Broadway, they intended to form a theater with a resident acting company, to perform classic plays in rotating repertory, while maintaining the highest professional standards.

-The Guthrie Theater has performed in two main-stage facilities.
-The first building was designed by Ralph Rapson, included a 1,441-seat thrust stage designed by Tanya Moiseiwitsch, and was operated from 1963 to 2006.
-After closing its 2005–2006 season, the theater moved to its current facility designed by Jean Nouvel.
+The Guthrie Theater has had two main-stage facilities.
+The first building was designed by Ralph Rapson and included a 1,441-seat thrust stage designed by Tanya Moiseiwitsch; it was operated from 1963 to 2006.
+After closing its 2005–2006 season, the theater moved to its current facility, designed by French architect Jean Nouvel.